OSVR/OSVR-Docs/README.md

 - [Visit the OSVR development chat rooms](https://gitter.im/orgs/OSVR/rooms)

 ##Paid support
-Some companies such as [Sensics](http://sensics.com/contact-us/) also provide premium support services for OSVR such as phone support, system engineering, authoring drivers, phone support or integration help. often for an hourly fee.
+Some companies such as [Sensics](http://sensics.com/contact-us/) also provide premium support services for OSVR such as phone support, system engineering, authoring drivers, phone support or integration help.
 If you require support beyond the free support options, consider contacting the premium providers.

 # Additional information
 - [OSVR mailing lists and newsletters](http://osvr.github.io/mailing-lists/)